mackenzie hodgson logo cog

 “To me, Honda has always been the benchmark for all the manufacturers.
 Growing up, Honda always seemed to make the fastest and most reliable bikes.
 Nowadays it seems like everyone has caught up.
 Having said that, in the world of MotoGP, Marc Marquez and Honda have dominated over the past six seasons.

-Mackenzie Hodgson are able to provide a full range of insurance for your Honda bike, so whether you apply online with our simple and quick application form or on the phone to one of our UK based call centre experts you will get the cover you need to get your Honda on the road.
+Mackenzie Hodgson work hard to provide a range of insurance for your Honda bike, so whether you apply online with our simple and quick application form or on the phone to our call centre, we aim to get you the cover you need to get your Honda on the road.

-Both of us have ridden bikes all our lives and now we are looking to ensure that riders, just like us, get the suitable insurance for their Bikes.
+Both of us have ridden bikes all our lives and now we are looking to ensure that riders, just like us, get suitable insurance for their bikes.
 We understand motorcyclists better than anyone and now we can help with their insurance.

 Soichiro Honda’s fledgling motorcycle business, based in a wooden shed in Hamamatsu, had a rather grand name: the Honda Technical Research Institute.
 But the debut machine that he built in 1947 was contrastingly down-to-earth.
 The Model A held a 50cc two-stroke engine in a bicycle frame with no suspension.
 Its single horsepower gave a top speed of about 20mph, and its smoky exhaust led to that first Honda being nicknamed the Chimney.